Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 where infimum is taken over all sequential or non-sequential tests.

-Using this Bayes asymptotic optimality result, it can be proven that the MSPRT is also nearly optimal to within~$o(1)$ with respect to the expected sample sizes~$\Eb_i [T]$ for all hypotheses in the classes of tests with constraints imposed on the error probabilities.
+Using this Bayes asymptotic optimality result, it can be proven that the MSPRT is also nearly optimal to within~$o(1)$ with respect to the expected sample sizes~$\Eb_i [T]$ for all hypotheses among all tests with constrained error probabilities.
 In other words, the MSPRT has an asymptotic property similar to the exact optimality of the SPRT for two hypotheses.
 This result is more practical than the above Bayes optimality.